can-ngo/five-programs-bash/README.md

-# five-programs-bash
-This is five simple program to learn Bash Scripting Language.
+This is five simple programs to learn Bash Scripting Language.
 ---------------------------------------------------------------------------------------------------

 #!/bin/bash